Adaptive Rowing for Wheelchair Users

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to consult with the trial coordinators or your doctor for guidance.

-Is adaptive rowing safe for wheelchair users?
+What prior data suggests that this adaptive rowing intervention is safe for wheelchair users?

 This trial is for adults who use motorized wheelchairs.
 Participants should be able to commit to 12 sessions over seven weeks and complete fitness assessments and surveys.
 Specific inclusion or exclusion criteria are not provided.Inclusion Criteria